 Harrison, Rye Brook, Port Chester

-Legislator Gelfarb is serving in his second term on the Board of Legislators.
+Legislator Gelfarb is serving in his third term on the Board of Legislators.
 Prior to being elected to the Board, David served for four years as a Rye Town Councilman.
 During his tenure on the Council, Rye Town reduced overall expenditures and reduced taxes every single year, while increasing the Town's fund balance.
 As a Councilman, David also undertook the task of rewriting the Town's outdated Personnel Manual and Employee Handbook.

-Legislator Gelfarb lives in Rye Brook with his three children, Daniel, age 22, Lauren, age 20, and Allison, age 16.
+Legislator Gelfarb lives in Rye Brook with his three children, Daniel, age 22, Lauren, age 21, and Allison, age 16.
 Daniel, a graduate of Blind Brook High School, recently graduated from the University of Pennsylvania and works in New York City.
 Lauren, also graduated from Blind Brook High School, is a senior at Emory University, while Allison is in the 11th grade at Blind Brook High School.

 When Legislator Gelfarb is not working on municipal and county issues, he is a practicing attorney at the law firm of Moss & Kalish, PLLC in New York, where he focuses on commercial litigation and business planning.
 David has coached girls softball and basketball for the Rye Brook Recreation Department.
 The Gelfarb family are active members of Congregation KTI in Port Chester.
 David was previously the President, Treasurer and a member of the Board of Directors of the Bellefair Homeowners Association in Rye Brook.
 David was awarded a “Certificate of Appreciation” by the Association of Trial Lawyers of American for pro bono legal services to families of victims of the 9/11 tragedy.
 On Sunday mornings, David can be found playing basketball at the Bellefair gym or in Pine Ridge park in Rye Brook.